birc-gsa-2022/project-1-go-holdet/README.md

 ### Experiments that verifies the correctness of your implementations.

 We verified the implementation of KMP by comparing the result to the result of the naive algorithm.
-We ran both algorithms on randomly generated data over different alphabets:  DNA, English alphabet, A, AB and (AA...AAB) etc. In all cases the two algorithms generated reported the same matches.
+We ran both algorithms on randomly generated data over different alphabets:  DNA, English alphabet, A, AB and (AA...AAB) and alphabets where occourences of some letters were way more common than others, etc. We also tried some edgecases such as empty x or p strings.
+In all cases the two algorithms generated reported the same matches.
 So we concluded that since both algorithms yielded some matches and the reads and genomes were sufficiently long and random, our implementation of KMP works.

 ### Experiments validating the running time.